 Our preparatory research for this edition showed that successful students don't just read physics, they engage with physics.
-The MindTap platform is designed as an integrated, active educational experience that incorporates diverse media and has assessment-based applied knowledge at its very core.
-While integrating College Physics into MindTap, we realized that students were using the textbook as a resource while working on their online homework, rather than as a narrative source.
-As we continued creating a variety of media, just-in-time-help, and other material to support our activity-based pedagogy, it became clear we were building learning paths and designing assessments around specific topics, guided by the fundamental learning objectives of those topics.
-Consequently, we switched from "chapters" to "topics" to emphasize the textbook's new place as part of an active, fully-integrated online MindTap experience.
+As we created a variety of media, just-in-time-help, and other material to support our activity-based pedagogy, it became clear we were building learning paths and designing assessments around specific topics, guided by the fundamental learning objectives of those topics.
+Consequently, we switched from "chapters" to "topics" to emphasize the textbook's new place as part of an active, fully-integrated learning experience.